[FATCA IDES Technical FAQs; July 14, 2015]

 E9.
 Who needs to obtain a digital certificate?

 A digital certificate is required to complete the FFI, direct reporting NFFE, and HCTA enrollment process for IDES.
 Only the entity that prepares an encrypted file and uploads it to IDES needs to obtain an account on IDES, and therefore needs to obtain a digital certificate.
 The private key used to sign the XML file must correspond to the public key in the digital certificate used to enroll in IDES.

 IDES Use for Entities Not Required to Obtain a GIIN

-F3.
-How do I complete the FATCA XML Schema if I am a third party preparer or other entity that is not required to have a GIIN?
+F2.
+How do I complete the FATCA XML Schema if I am a U.S. Withholding Agent (USWA) or Territory Financial Institution (TFI)?

 You can request a FATCA Identification Number (FIN) to enroll in IDES and submit FATCA Reports.
 If you are reporting information to a Model 1 Option 2 (M1O2) jurisdiction, you MUST obtain a FIN where the last three digits correspond to the ISO Country Code for the M1O2 jurisdiction.
 If you are reporting on behalf of other jurisdictions, you should obtain a second FIN with the jurisdiction code of ‘Other’ to report for those other jurisdictions.

 Please consult your local jurisdiction to determine if it has elected Model 1 Option 2 for FATCA reporting.
 Review the IDES Resources and FIN web pages for information about how to obtain a FIN and enroll in IDES.

 F8.
 I am a third-party tax preparer located in a Model 1 IGA jurisdiction.
 I am responsible for reporting on behalf of clients in Model 2 IGA and non-IGA jurisdictions.
 I obtained a FIN but IDES will not accept my enrollment.
 How can I enroll in IDES?